meteor/galaxy-docs/source/push-to-deploy.md

 1 - **How to trigger new deploys?**

 After you finish setting up everything, every commit you do to the chosen branch will trigger a new deploy.
+Also, every time you save the configuration a new deploy will be triggered.

 2 - **Can I use the repository and branch to different apps?**